 In response to the public’s increasing awareness and appreciation of NHS staff and key workers, including nurses, organisations and local communities have shown gratitude with the Thursday evening street-wide applause, posters and signs displayed at windows.
 NHS employees have seen a wealth of commercial privileges to acknowledge their valued contribution in saving lives during COVID-19.
 However, the government remains unsupportive of salary reviews for nurses, claiming that nurses had recently received a significant pay increase, when in real terms the pay review was merely bringing nurses up-to-date following many years of austerity measures, including pay freezes on wages.

 It is widely accepted that there are just not enough nurses, yet, figures are showing that numbers of qualified nurses have risen slowly over recent years.
 As of January 2020, there were 298,309 registered nurses employed across NHS trusts in the UK (Workforce Statistics, 2020), with growing numbers of male applicants.
 Following the recent positive portrayal of the nursing profession during COVID-19, it is hoped that larger numbers of aspiring nurses and nursing associates will join this highly rewarding profession; but without fairer pay, could this be a barrier to attracting interested applicants?
-It’s important that we maintain the momentum of a more accurate portrayal of nursing, keeping the importance of nursing and its standing as a highly skilled profession at the top of the agenda in parliament, within the sector and more widely in the public domain; with all past, present or potential patients.
+It’s important that we maintain the momentum of a more accurate portrayal of nursing, keeping the importance of nursing and its standing as a highly skilled profession at the top of the agenda in parliament, within the sector and more widely in the public domain.
 Let’s not forget what nurses have done for us throughout the pandemic and continue to deliver as we step back to normality.

 Figures correct at the time of writing